 During a comedown, a person should try to rest and drink non-caffeinated fluids.
-An acid trip can cause dehydration due to sweating and elevated body temperature, so it is important to rehydrate.
+An acid trip can cause dehydration due to sweating and elevated body temperature, so rehydration is important.

 A person may also have flashbacks from an acid trip that are upsetting or disturbing, but this is not always the case.
 These cases are very

 When a person experiences HPPD, they will know that the visual disturbances are not real.
-The disturbances may last for a few seconds or minutes, and they can even occur months or years after a person uses acid.
+The disturbances may last for a few seconds or minutes and can even occur months or years after a person uses acid.